-However, the model is slightly inconvenient for a real life implementation, because it lacks the possibility to communicate the current status of a feature.
+However, the model is slightly inconvenient for a real life implementation, because it lacks the possibility to communicate the current status of a feature, which results when merging the baseline data with any temporary data that is effective at that moment in time.
 For convenience, we need an additional kind of Time Slice to be included in the model.
-This will be named "SNAPSHOT" and will carry the result of merging the effective BASELINE information with all overlaying TEMPDELTA that are valid at a that moment in time.
+This will be named "SNAPSHOT" and will carry the result of merging the effective BASELINE information with all overlaying TEMPDELTA that are effective at that moment in time.
 Typically, a SNAPSHOT Time Slice will have a Time Instant as validTime.

-• SNAPSHOT = A kind of Time Slice that describes the state of a feature at a time instant, as result of combining the actual BASELINE Time Slice valid at that time instant with all TEMPDELTA Time Slices that are effective at that time instant.
+• SNAPSHOT = A kind of Time Slice that describes the state of a feature at a time instant, as result of combining the actual BASELINE Time Slice effective at that time instant with all TEMPDELTA Time Slices that are effective at that time instant.